 The Universal Studios theme park includes a tram tour of the famous studios back lot, taking you through many well-known movie sets, including an attack by Jaws, and the exhilarating experience of being in an earthquake.
 An informal tour that will not bore the kids - in fact, they will simple love it.
 Price included in admission cost to Universal.

 Warner Brothers Studios Tour

-This two-hour plus tour is an actual tour of working studios; no two tours are alike as you are seeing actual work in progress.
+This two-hour plus tour is an actual tour of a working movie studio; no two tours are alike as you are seeing actual work in progress.
 Therefore, the chance of seeing a star behind or in front of the camera is excellent.
 Tour the costume department, scenic department, and the mill that creates sets for films and TV, then tour the exterior sets that you will recognize from films and TV.
 Last is Warner's on-lot Studio Museum, a collection of over 70 years' worth of film making, where you can see four Best Picture Oscars, clothes worn by the stars, a Casablanca museum with the original piano, John Wayne's saddle, and even James Dean's Triumph motorbike.
-This two-floor museum contains something from virtually every Warner Bros. film.
-The tour is limited to up to 12 people at a time, including your well-informed guide, so it is worth booking in advance.
+This two-floor museum contains something from virtually every Warner Brothers film.
+The tour is limited to up to 12 people at a time, including your well-informed guide, so it is worth booking well in advance.